minad/consult/README.md

   * `consult-minor-mode`: Enable/disable minor mode
   * `consult-theme`: Select a theme and disable all currently enabled themes.
 Supports live preview.

+## Live previews

+Some of the commands support live previews.
+For example when you scroll through the items of `consult-line`, the buffer will jump to the corresponding position.
+It is possible to jump back and forth between the minibuffer and the buffer to perform recursive editing while a search is ongoing.

 ## Screenshots

 consult-mark